determined-ai/determined/sprinkle/user-facing/low-level.md

 ## Step 2: Basic HP Search + best practices

-(rb: after writing out this API, I am not actually that crazy about it, so don't look to closely at the searcher API itself)

 You already have many great benefits of Determined with very little work.
 Now, let's add support for basic hyperparameter searches.
 After this, you'll be able to run random searches, grid searches, and even hyperband searches, using the "adaptive" searcher, Determined's state-of-the-art implementation of the hyperband algorithm!

-Note that with only basic HP support, adaptive searches will be rougly 20% less efficient than with advanced HP support, but they will still far outperform random or grid searches.

 As we introduce HP search, we are also going to implement some best practices for model definitions, including: